Stage 2 Architects

 Sydney Town Hall has been the seat of the city’s administration and the Lord Mayor’s office for over 120 years.
-It is also the public stage and meeting point for the people of Sydney and its visitors.
+It is also the public stage for civic celebration and entertainment and a meeting point for the people of Sydney and its visitors.

-Built on the site of Sydney’s first European cemetery, Sydney Town Hall is a striking blend of French Second Empire architecture, with its mansard roofs and wrought-iron cresting, inspired by neoclassical architecture and the Hôtel de Ville in Paris.
+Built on the site of Sydney’s first European cemetery, Sydney Town Hall is a striking blend Neo-Classical revival and French Second Empire architecture and the Hôtel de Ville in Paris, with its mansard roofs and wrought-iron cresting.

 The design is derived from a competition-winning entry by architect John Henry Willson, interpreted and embellished by successive architects and engineers.
 Willson did not live to see its first stage completed (1880), leaving city architect Albert Bond to be credited with its execution.
 Despite its name, the main (Centennial) hall wasn't completed until 1889.
 Mostly the work of architect George McRae, it features the first large Wunderlich (pressed zinc) ceiling in Sydney and the largest pipe organ in the Southern Hemisphere.